 What to Carry Into the Next World

-They say you can’t take anything with you.
+They say you cannot take anything with you.

-You carry the weight of silence—the times you could have spoken, but didn’t.
+You carry the weight of silence, the moments you could have spoken but did not.

 You carry the way a child once reached for your hand without thinking.